 - self-assessment and peer-assessment

-Students will participate in a 20-day formal work placement in the final semester of the degree.
+You'll participate in a 20-day work placement in the final semester of the degree.

-RMIT assists students to find work placements, which are often paid, at a variety of environmental and related organisations, including:
+RMIT can assist you to find a work placement at a variety of environmental and related organisations, including:

 - Environment Protection Authority (EPA)